 - 1. Have not missed three or more seminars. - 2.
-Have obtained a final exam grade above 3 out of 10.
+Have obtained a final exam grade above 20 over 80 points in the final exam.

 Students enrolled in mobility programs recognized by the Faculty should notify the professor during the first two weeks of the quarter to be eligible for an alternative evaluation final exam taking place in July.